StrangeQwarq/ff5-multi-chaos/README.txt

 - Bizhawk 2.8 (2.9+ will not work)
 - SNES ROM of Final Fintasy V
 - (possibly) port forwarding capability
-- A method of streaming Bizhawk with low latency (such as discord)
+- (currently) A method of streaming Bizhawk with low latency (such as discord)
 - server scripts (ff5_multi_chaos.lua and socket.lua)

 Player Requirements: